minhdanh/tmux-network-speed/README.md

 ## Options

-In case you want to monitor a network interface other than `en0`, set `network_speed_interface` to the name of that network interface.
+In case you want to monitor a network interface other than `en0`, set `network_speed_interface` to the name of that network interface:

 ```
 set -g @network_speed_interface 'enp37s0'